 The state of your health when the surgery is performed will have a significant impact of your recovery and results.
 During your initial consultation, you will be given instructions and advice for optimizing your health in advance of surgery.
 This will include medications that should be stopped or avoided, as well as any testing that is required.
 Do not smoke or take products containing aspirin for at least two weeks before surgery.
 If you have existing health conditions, or you are over the age of 45, you will need clearance from your primary care physician.
 If you do not currently have a regular doctor, we recommend seeing Dr. Chi Phan, located in Irvine.
-Dr. Phan's practice accepts most medical insurance, and surgical clearance is approximately $120.00 for uninsured patients.
+Dr. Phan's practice accepts most medical insurance.
 You can reach Dr. Phan's office at 949-654-7833.

 The day of your surgery

 As part of your preparation for surgery, you will need to arrange transportation home after your appointment.
 You will also need to have a responsible adult (besides yourself) in the home overnight.
 This is necessary because it usually takes about 24 hours to fully recover from anesthesia.
-Your procedure will be performed at our outpatient surgical center, which is located in Fountain Valley.
-You will find us in suite 400 at 11190 Warner Ave.
+Your procedure will be performed at our outpatient surgical center, which is located in Huntington Beach.
+You will find us in 19121 Brookhurst St #101A.

 You may eat and drink as usual on the morning of your appointment if local anesthesia is to be used.
 However, if your surgery will be performed under general anesthesia, you will not be able to eat after 9:00 pm the evening before.
 Additionally, you will not be able to drink after midnight.
 Wear comfortable, loose-fitting clothing.